 Chapter 2 – Accounting Equations – D.K.
 Goel -(Class 11 – ICSE)- Solution

-Question wise solution of all Questions of Chapter 2 – Accounting Equations – D.K.
-Goel -(Class 11 – ICSE)– Solution are shown below: –
+Question-wise solution of all Questions of Chapter 2 – Accounting Equations – D.K.
+Goel -(Class 11 – ICSE)– Solutions are shown below: –